 When you're a 75-year-old, family-owned electrical distributor, sometimes you need to shake things up.
 I'm working with Dominion's forward-thinking CEO and insightful president to re-energize the company's VPs and other leaders, encouraging them to rethink their approach to marketing their 10 counter locations and 3 lighting showrooms.
 We continue to work on restructuring their marketing department, rebranding their lighting showrooms, and building their marketing technology stack.

 In June 2016, Legrand invited me to conduct a workshop for their Distributor Marketing Advisory Council meeting in Mystic.
 CT.
 I shared some trends in manufacturer and distributor marketing, best practices and tips for producing effective marketing—plus several examples of great industry marketing.
-I met a lot of extremely bright marketers and look forward to seeing them at next year's meeting.
+More recently I've worked with the marketing team on email content and one-on-one training for their writing staff.

 On a snowy January day, I left Illinois for beautiful North Carolina-based NSi.
 EVP of Marketing Pam Erickson told me her team wanted feedback on its Best of the Best Marketing Competition entries.
 I created a workshop for them featuring their entries.
 We also discussed their current and future marketing efforts.
 It was great meeting such bright, creative young marketers.